 Studying political science at Calvin, you will gain real-world experience through internships, study abroad or the semester in Washington, D. C. Calvin students have done internships with CNN, the International Justice Mission, the White House and many more high profile organizations.

-Political science you can test ideas through student organizations.
-Try out Model United Nations for a taste of international relations, or advocate for a sustainable planet with the Environmental Stewardship Coalition (ESC).
+The Political Science Department and Calvin have numerous student organizations that allow you to test ideas.
+Try Model United Nations for a taste of international relations, or advocate for a sustainable planet with the Environmental Stewardship Coalition (ESC).
 Aspiring journalists can apply to Calvin’s student newspaper Chimes.

 Semester in Washington, D.C.